 Birth injury claims are a specialist area of law which falls under medical negligence.
 So it is important that you choose a suitably trained and experienced solicitor to handle your claim.
 You can pursue a birth injury claim for a wide range of reasons, from children suffering an injury during birth or mothers experiencing negligible treatment or care whilst pregnant or when giving birth.

 Negligence throughout pregnancy

-When you are expecting a child, it is essential that you receive the proper care and support throughout the pregnancy.
+When you are expecting a child, it is essential that you receive the proper care and support throughout your pregnancy.
 You place a great deal of trust in the doctors and midwifery teams who are responsible for your care.
-Whilst there are many thousands of dedicated doctors and midwifery teams who offer exceptional pregnancy care, there are occasions when this care fails and expectant mothers are either not treated correctly or not diagnosed with a serious condition which can have detrimental effects on the baby.
+Whilst there are many thousands of dedicated doctors and midwifery teams who offer exceptional pregnancy care, there are occasions when this care fails.
+Under these circumstances, expectant mothers are either not treated correctly or not diagnosed with a serious condition, which can have detrimental effects on the baby.

 Contact Accident Advice Helpline today.
-We can offer professional advice as to whether you have a claim.
-One of our friendly team of advisors will forward your information onto a solicitor, who will review your case and contact you with a no-obligation consultation.
-What’s more, if you decide to continue your claim with us, all of our partner solicitors operate on a no win no fee* basis.
+We can offer professional advice as to whether or not you have a claim.
+One of our advisers will forward your information onto an expert solicitor, who will review your case and contact you with a no-obligation consultation.
+What’s more, if you decide to continue your claim with us, all of our solicitors operate under the no-win, no-fee* agreement.

 Just dial 0800 689 0500 (landline) or 0333 500 0993 from your mobile phone to find out more about claiming.
 Our initial advice is free.